Here To Help.

 Creating a market for a small dog made smaller, was not done to advance its kind.
 I mean, a miniature Dachshund - really?!
 The only reason that I can think of to make a Dachshund smaller is to have less excrement to clean up around the house.

 I’ve recently read the terms “reputable breeder” and “mixed breeds” being used in tandem.
-How did the idea come about?!
+How did that idea come about?!
 It must be stated that that is the direct opposite of what “reputable breeder” means!
-By way of illustration, someone that mixes car parts - Ford and Toyota, metric and standard - wouldn’t have the reputation of being a “reputable mechanic”.
+By way of illustration, someone that mixes car parts - Ford and Toyota, standard and metric - wouldn’t have the reputation of being a “reputable mechanic”.
 Just being nice to their dogs doesn’t make someone a reputable breeder.

-When mixing two diverse breeds there is as much likelihood that the personality of the offspring will lean heavily to one side or the other.
+While scandalously mixing two diverse breeds there is as much likelihood that the personality of the offspring will lean heavily to one side or the other.
 In the case of golden-doodles, allow me to make two huge generalizations to further my point.
 Goldens can be universally personable, wish to please, and can shrug off reprimand.
-Poodles can be overly sensitive, becoming stressed and anxious.
-When purchasing a mixed breed, it’s important to know the tendencies of BOTH breeds because nothing has been established as a characteristic.
+The smaller varieties of poodles can be overly sensitive, becoming stressed and anxious.
+When purchasing a mixed breed, it’s important to know the tendencies of BOTH breeds because nothing has been established as a breed characteristic.

 To Continue: I gently informed the troubled gentleman that I train gun dogs, primarily upland bird dogs; though I am quite certain that he didn’t completely comprehend my meaning.
 I furthered my point by demonstration, “If you wanted to know if your golden-doodle would hunt birds, I might be able to establish that,” I stated in a searching tone.